um-grex/grex-docs/content/english/software/code-development.md

 Grex comes with a sizable software stack that contains most of the software development environment for typical HPC applications.
 This section of the documentation covers best practices for compiling and building your own software on Grex.

 On Grex, login nodes can be used to compile software and to run short interactive and/or test runs.
 All other jobs must be submitted to the [batch](running-jobs/batch-jobs) system.
 User sessions on the login nodes are limited by _cgroups_ to prevent resource congestion.
-Thus it sometimes makes sense to perform some of the code development in interactive jobs, in cases such as (but not limited to):
+Thus, it sometimes makes sense to perform some of the code development in interactive jobs, in cases such as (but not limited to):

- *  **(a)** the build process and/or tests requires heavy, many-core computations
+ * **(a)** the build process and/or tests requires heavy, many-core computations, ...
- * **(b)** you need access to specific hardware not present on the login nodes, such as GPUs and newer/different CPUs.
+ * **(b)** you need access to specific hardware that is not present on the login nodes, such as GPUs and newer/different CPUs.

 Most of the software on Grex is available through environmental modules.
-In particular, it is almost always necessary to use _modules_ to load current C, C++, Fortran compilers and Python interpreter.
+It is almost always necessary to use _modules_ to load current C, C++, Fortran compilers and Python interpreter.
 To find a software development tool or a library to build your code against, the __module spider__ command is a good start.
 The applications software is usually installed by us from sources, into subdirectories under __/global/software__ .

 It is almost always better to use communication libraries (MPI) provided on Grex rather than building your own, because ensuring tight integration of these libraries with our SLURM scheduler and low-level, interconnect-specific libraries might be tricky.

 ## General Linux Base OS notes
 ---

 The base operating system on Grex is a RedHat type of Linux.
 For many years it used to be a CentOS Linux.
-Since 2024, twe have switched to [**Alma Linux**](https://almalinux.org/) which is a  community owned and governed, RedHat-style distribution.
+Since 2024, we have switched to [**Alma Linux**](https://almalinux.org/) which is a  community owned and governed, RedHat-style distribution.
 The current OS is Alma Linux 8.

 Alma Linux OS comes with its set of development tools, and RedHat environment does provide various _developer toolsets_ and software channels.
 However, due to the philosophy of RedHat being stable, server-focused distribution, the tools are usually rather old.
 For example, __cmake__ and __git__ and _gcc_ and _python_ are always a couple of years behind the current versions.
 Therefore, even for these basic tools you more likely than non would want to load a module with newest versions of these tools: